colebaril/Personal_Website/content/posts/Data Analysis/spotify/index.md

 **2020:** In 2020, there was a significant shift in listening habits, possibly tied to the global pandemic, with peaks in June and December.
 The data suggests increased engagement during lockdown months, potentially as a form of coping or escape during periods of restricted movement.

 **2021-2022:** These years reflect more irregular patterns, with fewer pronounced peaks compared to earlier years.
 December 2021 shows an increase, possibly reflecting end-of-year music engagement, but 2022 reveals a decline overall, with no standout months for high engagement.

+**2022-2024:** During these years, the number of songs I listened to seems to even out, and remains consistent.
+This is likely due to me solidifying a routine around the job I started in 2022.

 Key Observations: